-One of the most frequently asked questions in San Francisco—especially in the current housing boom—is how easy it is to turn a two-unit building into a single-family home.
+One of the most frequently asked questions in San Francisco is how easy it is to turn a two-unit building into a single-family home.

 The short answer: It’s a real challenge to get permission from the city for this sort of transformation.
 This is because the city ultimately does not want to lose housing stock—particularly when it comes to rental units.

 One way to potentially get around this sentiment is if you can research your two units and prove that at some point in the building’s past, it was a single-family home.
 In this case, if you involve a perfect storm of attorneys, city planners, a permit expeditor and spend a lot of time and money, your single-family house dream may become a reality.

 You will also have to to go through a public hearing before the Planning Commission.